Health-RI/metadata-documentation/src/new/classes-main.md

 # Main Classes # {#classes-main}
 **Main Classes** represent the core entities of the data catalog.
-These include the Catalog, Dataset, Data Service, Dataset Series, and Distribution.
-They define the essential components of the data: what data exists, how it’s grouped, and how it can be accessed.
+They define essential components.

 ## Mandatory